orionx-dev/orionx-sdk-js/README.md

       })
 ```

+## Docs

+For further information about, visit our [Docs](http://docs.orionx.com)

 ## Opening Issues

 If you encounter a bug with the Orionx SDK for JavaScript we would like to hear about it.
-Search the existing issues and try to make sure your problem doesn’t already exist before opening a new issue.
+Search the [existing issues](https://github.com/orionx-dev/orionx-sdk-js/issues) and try to make sure your problem doesn’t already exist before opening a new issue.
 It’s helpful if you include the version of the SDK, Node.js and OS you’re using.

 ## License